raphigaziano/TIE/doc/source/tutorial.rst

 +++++++++++++++++++++++++++++

 Fire up your favourite editor and start designing a simple template.
-I'll use a pretty minimal one, and save it as `test_template.txt`.
+I'll use a pretty minimal one, and save it as `test_template.txt`:

-.. include:: ../exemples/test_template.txt
+.. include:: exemples/test_template.txt
    :code:

 Blaaa...